heiniglab/scPower-Cell-Atlas/README.md

 </pre>

 ## Workflow
-Here, I will be adding how the pipeline is built on top of scPower.
+Here, I will add how the pipeline is built on top of scPower.
 Also, any parts extended on scPower will be demonstrated here...

 ## Getting started
 In this section, we will show you how to customize the necessary parts for your needs.